National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR)

-Once approval from senior NIDRR management is approved, the Formative Review Coordinator works with the Project Officer and Formative Review Contractor to: (1) notify the grantees and provide them with preparation instructions; (2) establish dates, teleconference phone lines, and room location; (3) recruit, retain and orient 2 or 3 subject-matter expert reviewers.
+Once approval from senior NIDILRR management is approved, the Formative Review Coordinator works with the Project Officer and Formative Review Contractor to: (1) notify the grantees and provide them with preparation instructions; (2) establish dates, teleconference phone lines, and room location; (3) recruit, retain and orient 2 or 3 subject-matter expert reviewers.

 During Formative Review

 During the day of the 2.5 hour Formative Review teleconference facilitated by the Formative Review Coordinator, the grantee walks the expert reviewers and Project Officer through their presentation; the reviewers and Project Officer ask questions and engage in a dialogue with the grantee.

 The grantee can also ask for help or technical assistance in whatever areas they need during this dialogue.
 The issues raised and discussed during the dialogue are captured by the Formative Review Contractor for later inclusion into a Formative Review Report.
 The grantee is dismissed and the expert reviewers are given instructions for what they are expected to do during the Post Formative Review stage.

 In this phase, the expert reviewers are asked to jointly generate and compile their observations, implementable recommendations, or helpful suggestions via email.
 The master list is then emailed to the Formative Review Coordinator and Project Officer for review.